ImageMagick/ImageMagick-Windows/Readme.md

 - IM7.StaticDLL.sln (Static Multi-threaded DLL runtimes)
 - IM7.Static.sln (Static Multi-threaded runtimes)

 Open the solution to start building ImageMagick.
-The binaries will be created in the `Output\bin` folder.
+The binaries will be created in the `Artifacts\bin` folder.